Looking to discover the best beaches on Catalina Island? These are my picks for the best beaches on the island, from remote to easiest to access.

 Also, If you’re looking to do some kayaking, this is a nice secluded place to get out on the water.

 You can book kayak rentals to be dropped off for you by Wet Spot Rentals.
-They book them 24-hours at a time, so it’s best to do this if you’re camping for a night at Little Harbor.
+They rent kayaks out 24 hours at a time, so renting kayaks works best as a camping activity if you’re spending the night at Little Harbor.

 Two Harbors Beach